aiovin/lazy-vps/README.md

 After running the cript, it will first update your system, then it will guide you through entering required configuration details such as new user credentials, SSH port, timezone, and other settings.
 After that script will perform the server setup using provided parameters.
 At the end, the script will verify the changes made and display your new SSH connection command with all the updated settings.

 ### Installed packages:
-Will be instaled: sudo, nano, ufw, curl, htop, gzip, logrotate, bash-completion, neofetch.
+Will be instaled: sudo, nano, ufw, curl, htop, gzip, logrotate, bash-completion, jq, neofetch.
 Most of them are typically pre-installed in modern distributions.
 No additional or unnecessary packages beyond these will be installed.

 ---